You’re remodeling or building your New Zealand kitchen, and now you’re faced with the dilemma: should you use tiles or wood for floors?

 Different tiles can vary when it comes to PEI ratings.
 It means that it’s easier to find tile flooring that matches the heaviness of foot traffic and other kitchen activities.
 Wood flooring innovations, however, make the material also likely to withstand high foot traffic.

 First of all, they are durable materials.
 With proper maintenance and installation, they can last for a lot of years.
 Second, they can deal with scratches and scuff marks.
-You can already find products that can conceal them quick.
+You can already find products that can conceal them quickly.
 Best of all, they are more comfortable to stand on than tiles, and they provide more warmth to your feet.

 These days, it’s easy to pick tiles over wood.
 They seem to be cheaper, easier to install, moisture resistant, and capable of handling high foot traffic.
 If you look close enough, though, you’ll find that wood can be a good option, if not better a one.